Executive Chef Andrew Turner's "Mustard Only" Patty Melt

 In honor of Father’s Day, we asked our Executive Chefs to dish up a recipe passed down from — or inspired by — their fathers.

-Chef Andrew Turner, Executive Chef of Searsucker Austin, fondly recalls trips to the diner with his Paps as a kid.
+Chef Andrew Turner, Executive Chef, fondly recalls trips to the diner with his Paps as a kid.

 “My Dad likes simple and straight forward dishes, and I always remember him ordering Patty Melts whenever we went out to diners.
 He despises ketchup and mayo, but was obsessed with anything mustard!”